-Click on the video to see how the CleanflowCPR works
+Click on the video below to see how the CleanflowCPR works

-Below you can see the Cleanflow CPR assembly retrofitted into an existing scheme.
-It's position directly above the HIU redirects any debris from the primary flow to the return, bypassing the HIU and protecting the heat exchanger and other sensitive components that are easily damaged by debris, eg actuator valves.
+Below you can see the Cleanflow CPR assembly retrofitted into another scheme.
+You can see that its position redirects any debris from the primary flow into the return, bypassing the HIU and protecting the heat exchanger and other sensitive components that are easily damaged by debris, eg actuator valves.
 This results in maximum flow and a reliable heat supply at all times.